 - Don’t go after rain as the caves are made of mud and can collapse

 If you want detailed directions I recommend checking out this site.
 That being said, I used Google Maps to navigate all the way to the caves since it is popular enough to be a point of interest on Google Maps.
-Don’t just rely on this though, do your research as you will be driving through the desert and there are no signs.
+Don’t just rely on this though, do your research as you will be driving through the desert, and there are no signs.

 The road passes Palm Spring at about the 1.5-mile mark.
-You can drive up and see that if you would like, it has a small spring that has water seasonally and a historical marker.
+You can drive up and see that if you would like, it is a small spring that has water seasonally and a historical marker.

 Heading onward, you will want to keep your eyes peeled for the Hollywood and Vine sign on top of one of the hills to the left of where you are driving.
 It is easy to miss, but it is fun to see, so keep watch for it.